better-internet/radworks-docs/docs/getting-started.md

 ![Identity][id]

 ### Setting a passphrase
-The app will also prompt you to create a passphrase.
-This passphrase *isn't* a private key — it is a password that decrypts your keypair to access and publish to the Upstream client.
-You will also be prompted for this passphrase when pushing and fetching code from your local machine to the Radicle network via your command line.
+The client will also prompt you to create a passphrase.
+This passphrase *isn't* a private key — it is a password that decrypts your keypair to access and publish to the network.
+You will also be prompted for this passphrase when pushing and fetching code from your local machine to Radicle via your command line.

 <blockquote>